mikebronner/laravel-model-caching/README.md

 The following steps need to be figured out by you and implemented in your Lumen app.
 Googling for ways to do this provided various approaches to this.

+1. Register the package to load in Lumen:
+    ```php
+    $app->register(GeneaLabs\LaravelModelCaching\Providers\Service::class);
+    ```
-1. Make sure your Lumen app can load config files.
+2. Make sure your Lumen app can load config files.
-2. Publish this package's config file to the location your app loads config files from.
+3. Publish this package's config file to the location your app loads config files from.

 ## Upgrade Notes